Common Corpus: The Largest Collection of Ethical Data for LLM Pre-Training: Provenance

-\textbf{StackExchange.~~} This is a collection of user-generated forums and Q\&A made available under the CC-By-SA license.
-We reused the version from The Pile~\citep{biderman_datasheet_2022}.
+\textbf{StackExchange.~~} This is a collection of user-generated forums and Q\&A made available under the CC-BY-SA license.
+We reused the version from The Pile~~\citep{biderman_datasheet_2022}.

-A major objective will be the integration of web archives filtered by permissive license.
-Since 2016, several projects have attempted to reidentify Creative Commons licenses from web archives at scale including C4C (multilingual)~\citep{habernal_c4corpus_2016} and more recently CCCC (from Allen AI - in English) and most recently Common Crawl Creative Commons Corpus (C5; the first multilingual C4 derivative)\footnote{\url{https://huggingface.co/datasets/BramVanroy/CommonCrawl-CreativeCommons}} All theses projects struggled with license identification.
-While license mentions are frequently normalized with a direct link or logo to Creative Commons, there is no guarantee they really concern the entire content: ``a blog page contains many photos and each photo is licensed under different CC-license type or a blog home page with many articles and each article is licensed under different CC-license type.''\citep{habernal_c4corpus_2016}.
+A major aim for the future work will be the integration of web archives filtered by permissive licenses.
+Since 2016, several projects have attempted to reidentify Creative Commons licenses from web archives at scale, including C4C (multilingual; ~\citealp{habernal_c4corpus_2016}), CCCC (English; \citealp{dodge-etal-2021-documenting}), and most recently multilingual Common Crawl Creative Commons Corpus (C5; \citealp{Vanroy_CommonCrawl-CreativeCommons_2025}).
+All these projects struggled with license identification.
+While license mentions are frequently normalized with a direct link or logo to Creative Commons, there is no guarantee they really concern the entire content: ``a blog page contains many photos, and each photo is licensed under a different CC-license type, or a blog home page with many articles, and each article is licensed under a different CC-license type.''~\citep{habernal_c4corpus_2016}.
 We hope this limitation could be overcome by a combination of web domain curation and fine-grained curation and annotation by a language model.